Forestry investments

 - Europe: up to max.
 20 % (Central Europe, Scandinavia)

-- Ownership of the forest areas - no leases
+- Genuine acquisition of ownership of the forest areas - no leases

-- No use of outside capital - equity only
+- No use of debt capital - equity only

 - Target IRR: 5 - 7% (net)